 “Is that correct” and “is that true” are both correct and can be used interchangeably.
 “Is that correct” is used when something is a fact and has no errors, moreover, “Is that true” can also be used instead of “is that correct”.

-“Is that true” is asked to confirm if something is a fact or not.
-However, “is that true” can also be used in matters of opinions.
+“Is that true?” is asked to confirm whether something is a fact.
+However, “Is that true” can also be used in opinion matters.

 Example: